siddhi-io/siddhi-execution-string/README.md

 ## Installation

-For installing this extension on various siddhi execution environments refer Siddhi documentation on <a target="_blank" href="https://siddhi.io/redirect/add-extensions.html">Adding Extensions and Third Party Dependencies</a>.
+For installing this extension on various siddhi execution environments refer Siddhi documentation section on <a target="_blank" href="https://siddhi.io/redirect/add-extensions.html">adding extensions</a>.

+## Support and Contribution

+* We encourage users to ask questions and get support via [StackOverflow](https://stackoverflow.com/questions/tagged/siddhi), make sure to add the `siddhi` tag to the issue for better response.

+* If you find any issues related to the extension please report them on [the issue tracker](https://github.com/siddhi-io/siddhi-execution-string/issues).

+* For production support and other contribution related information refer [Siddhi Community](https://siddhi.io/community/) documentation.